Electron Magnetohydrodynamic Turbulence: Universal Features

 {\bf Acknowledgments}\\

-I am thankful to Dr. K.R.
-Sreenivasan for his helpful comments and Dr. A. Das for helpful discussions.
+I am thankful to Professors K.R.
+Sreenivasan and S.C.
+Chapman for their helpful comments and Dr. A. Das for helpful discussions.
 This research was supported in part by NSF grant No. PHY05-51164.